IIEP Launch webinars: disseminating open government case studies to local actors

 - Provide capacity training for all stakeholders, including specialised training (e.g., technical training on the use of IT platforms, legal expertise on public procurement, preparation of school development plans)

-Two further studies – a case study on social audits, and a thematic paper on School Management Committees, both based in India – will be launched in July.
-The final case studies from this series will be released in September 2021.
+Two further studies – a case study on social audits, and a thematic paper on School Management Committees, both based in India – were published in July.
+The final case studies from this series will be released in November 2021 (Open government in education: school management committees in Sub-Saharan Africa) and early 2022.